isaachy/antd-react-nextjs-express-typescript/README.md

-# Antd design & nextjs with server express
+# Antd design & nextjs with server express & typescript

 This example shows how to use Next.js along with [Ant Design of React](http://ant.design).
 This is intended to show the integration of this UI toolkit with the Framework.
 The code base is from example next-vercel: with-ant-design-less